vietle94/website/content/project/NPF-SmearII/index.md

 # PCA

-<div class="alert alert-block alert-info"> This PCA method ignore temporal variance of the data.
+This PCA method ignore temporal variance of the data.
 Each observation is treated as independent from each other

 ```python